-The legal limit for sewage pollution in the Alewife Brook is 7.29 Million Gallons per year.
-In 2021, 51 Million Gallons of untreated sewage pollution was dumped in the Alewife Brook.
+The current permitted limit for sewage pollution in the Alewife Brook is 7.29 Million Gallons per year.
+In 2021, 51 Million Gallons of untreated sewage pollution were dumped in the Alewife Brook.
+The discharges also exceeded the limit in 2015, 2018 and 2019.
 The sewage pollution problem has been getting worse, not better.

 Say No to Sewage Pollution!